 Announcement of the September 'RPI' inflation figure has sealed the rent rises that the majority of shared owners will be expected to pay.
 The RPI increase was confirmed by government as 12.6%, which translates into rent increases of 13.1% - 14.6%, depending on the formula used in the lease.
 Worst of Both Worlds Shared owners… Continue reading RPI Inflation Sets Shared Owner Rent Rises at around 14.6%

-Clarion Housing, Complaints Procedures, Damp and mould, Homes England, Housing protest, Staff Concerns, Tenant & Resident Democracy
+Complaints Procedures, Damp and mould, Health and Safety, Homes England, Housing protest, Staff Concerns, Tenant & Resident Democracy

 Clarion Still Closed One Month On!